 The next five tips will firstly improve your mixing skills and secondly save your time.

-1. Sorting of group and bus tracks
+Sorting of group and bus tracks

-Make sure to sort your channels in the project.
+Make sure to sort your channels into the project.
 Color each channel with a different color.
-Send percussion tracks to group channel which you will name “Drums“ for example.
+Send percussion tracks to a group channel, which you will name “Drums, “ for example.
 Channels that contain rhythm and solo guitars to a group named “Guitars“ and so on.
 You can then sort those group channels.
-Starting from Drums, Bass, Guitars, Synths, FX… In case guitars are sounding too loud in the mix you can quickly bring their volume down using the fader from a group track on which they are assigned to.
+Starting from Drums, Bass, Guitars, Synths, FX… In case guitars are sounding too loud in the mix, you can quickly bring their volume down using the fader from a group track on which they are assigned to.

-2. Adjusting the volume: The core of the mixing process
+Adjusting the volume: The core of the mixing process

 EQ for distinctness

-4. Use reverb to create dimension and space
+Use reverb to create dimension and space

-Most of us are working in home studios or semi-professional environments which makes it sometimes difficult to estimate what instrument should have more space than the other.
-Using reverb can be a tricky task, so be sure to use it less on the instruments and sounds that are occurring more often like snare drum for example.
+Most of us are working in home studios or semi-professional environments, which makes it sometimes difficult to estimate what instrument should have more space than the other.
+Using reverb can be a tricky task, so be sure to use it less on the instruments and sounds that are occurring more often like a snare drum, for example.
 You can safely use it more on a crash cymbal.
 Using the high-pass filter on the reverb can be beneficial in order to avoid muddiness in the lower part of the frequency spectrum.

-5. Use panning to create stereo image
+Use panning to create the stereo image

-After all these steps it is time to pay attention to panning in order to create a wider stereo image.
-Some elements in the mix like the Kick drum, Bass and Snare drum should stay mono so they don’t lose the impact that is making a core of the track.
+After all these steps, it is time to pay attention to panning in order to create a wider stereo image.
+Some elements in the mix like the Kick drum, Bass and Snare drum should stay mono, so they don’t lose the impact that is making a core of the track.
 You could also automate some channels panning during the arrangement to make things more interesting.